15 Things You Need to Know About Social Security

 Payroll taxes finance Social Security

 The federal government charges a payroll tax—FICA (Federal Insurance Contributions Act)—to fund Social Security (and Medicare) programs.
-This tax is levied on employees and employers, who each (currently) contribute 7.65% and 6.2% toward Social Security.
+This tax is levied on both employees and employers, who each currently pay 7.65% in total FICA tax—6.2% of which funds Social Security and the remaining 1.45% Medicare.
 Self-employed workers pay the full 15.3%, 12.4% of which is allocated towards Social Security; they can generally deduct half this rate (7.65%), however, when filing their tax returns.

 You need enough Social Security credits to qualify